2004 NCAA Division I Women's Swimming and Diving Championships

 The 2004 NCAA Women's Division I Swimming and Diving Championships were contested at the 23rd annual NCAA-sanctioned swim meet to determine the team and individual national champions of Division I women's collegiate swimming and diving in the United States.

 This year's events were hosted by Texas A&M University at the Student Recreation Center Natatorium in College Station, Texas.

+Along with the 2000 edition, this was one of only two NCAA championship meets held in short course meters (25 m) rather than the NCAA's traditional short-course yards (25 yd) format.
+This allowed world records to be set at the competition.

 Two-time defending champions Auburn again topped the team standings, finishing 138 points ahead of Georgia.
 This was the Tigers' third women's team title.